 The potential for rain did not discourage the family survivors, law enforcement officers and civilian supporters who attended the annual Law Enforcement Memorial Weekend at the American Police Hall of Fame.
 The Friday night service featured over 500 family survivors who toured the facility before participating in the ceremony honoring their fallen heroes.
-Other participants included Brevard County Sheriff Wayne Ivey, who served as emcee for the solemn and emotional event, Sheriff Mike Chitwood of Volusia County, Patrol Agent in Charge Jerom Linde of the U.S. Border Patrol, Special Agent in Charge Caroline O’Brien-Buster of the U.S. Secret Service, Warden Steven Wellhausen of the Florida Department of Corrections, Captain Kimberly Kilpatrick of the Port Orange Police Department, Pastor Michael Cassera from First Christian Church, Titusville, Chief Jack Rinchich, President of the National Association of Chiefs of Police and Captain Brian Smith, President of the American Federation of Police and Concerned Citizens.
+Other participants included Brevard County Sheriff Wayne Ivey, who served as emcee for the solemn and emotional event.

-The celebration of courage and sacrifice included multiple agency honor guard units, the Brevard Police & Fire Pipe and Drums Band, a roll call of those lost in the line of duty in 2020, a 21-gun salute, a horse and caisson processional, and stirring music provided by Pastor Jody Wells, Janna Perez and Sgt.
+The celebration of courage and sacrifice included multiple agency honor guard units, the Brevard Police & Fire Pipe and Drums Band, a roll call of those lost in the line of duty in 2021, a 21-gun salute, and stirring music provided by Pastor Jody Wells, Janna Perez and Sgt.
 John Martinez.

 Family Activity Saturday

 “The day was perfect.
 Although it was warm and sunny, there was plenty of shade and a comfortable breeze,” said Lori Shepherd, Director of Family Survivor Fund.
-“I think everyone enjoyed the opportunity to experience the excitement and innovation of space exploration.
+“I think everyone enjoyed the opportunity to relax and have fun together as families.
 And, as always, the survivor families cherish the opportunity to spend time together and share joy for a change, instead of grief.
 That is our goal each year, after the intensity of our Friday night service.”

 Join us in a special group